Lara-km/Wastewater-Treatment-Model/README.md

 Bondong Zhang

-The Univerisity of Edinburgh
+The University of Edinburgh

-## 9.0 License
+## 9.0 Licence

 CMM 10